What Skis to Use? Different Skis for Different Conditions.

-If you have been to Breckenridge this season, chances are you have had the opportunity to ski some powder or enjoy some mixed and ungroomed terrain.
-With all the snow we have been getting it has been almost impossible to not be here on a powder day.
-Ripping through soft powder and deep conditions is many skiers’ dream day on the hill.
-Or, maybe you are looking to up your game in the terrain park or put down the deepest carve you can on a groomed run.
-There are many different types of skiing you can try when you visit Breckenridge and having the right gear can give you the best experience as you try different types of skiing.
-Even bottomless powder can be a challenge if you are not prepared for it.
-Getting stuck out in the snow with the wrong gear can make an epic day go south fast.
-With that in mind, here is a breakdown of some of the most common types of skis and types of skiing for different conditions you are likely to encounter at Breckenridge.
+If you have been to Breckenridge, chances are you have had the opportunity to ski some powder or enjoy some mixed and ungroomed terrain.
+From stunning “bluebird” days to frequent snowstorms, the chance of beautiful weather and great conditions is almost a guarantee on a winter vacation.
+Gliding through soft powder after a fresh snowstorm is a dream of a day for many skiers.
+For others, that dream may be setting deep carves into a groomed run or perfecting that new trick in the terrain park.
+There are many different types of skiing you can try when you visit Breckenridge and with that, various skis designed to tackle your favorite terrain.
+Finding the right pair of skis can give you the best experience as you explore all the ways you can hit the slopes.
+With that in mind, here is a breakdown of some of the most common types of skis for different conditions you are likely to encounter at Breckenridge.

 All-Mountain Skis

-As the name suggests, all-mountain skis are built as a one-size-fits-all type of ski and can handle just about anything that the mountain will throw at you.
-These are usually built wider, lighter and shorter than other types of skis and are generally twin-tipped.
-They perform very well on the mountain in almost any conditions.
-All-mountain skis are perfect for anyone who wants to try different types of skiing but doesn’t want to get pigeonholed into just one type of ski.
-The drawback is that if you do want to up your game at any one type of skiing, all-mountain skis might not perform as well as a more specific type of ski.
-Examples of all-mountain skis are K2 Pinnacles, Blizzard Brahmas and Armada Invictus.
+As the name suggests, all-mountain skis are built to handle just about anything that the mountain will throw at you.
+These are usually built with a medium width, lighter and shorter than other types of skis and are occasionally twin tipped, meaning the tip and the tail of the ski both curve upwards.
+They perform very well on the mountain in almost any condition.
+All-mountain skis are perfect for someone who wants to try different types of skiing or simply values the ability to tackle a variety of terrain on a single pair of skis.
+The drawback is that if you do want to perfect any one type of skiing, all-mountain skis might not perform as well as a more specific type of ski.
+Breckenridge Ski Resort offers so many different types of terrain across its five peaks, you cannot go wrong with a pair of skis designed to shred a variety of conditions.
+Examples of all-mountain skis are Nordica Enforcer 100’s, Völkl M6 Mantras and Rossingnol Sender 94 Ti’s.

 Carving Skis

-Carving skis are the most common type of skis that recreational skiers will be used to.
-These skis have an hourglass shape that is thinner under the boot and wider at the tip and tail of the skis.
-The curving of the skis allows the edges to dig into the snow and makes it easier to turn.
-Carving skis are most effective on groomed runs and allow skiers to easily make graceful carving turns.
-They are less effective in powder and off off-piste terrain.
-Examples of carvings skis include Kastle FX95’s, Head Kore 93’s and Elan Ripsticks.
+Carving skis are a common type of ski that many recreational skiers will be used to.
+These skis are typically narrower and stiffer than other skis and have a subtle hourglass shape that is thinner under the boot and wider at the tip and tail of the skis.
+These qualities allow the edges of the ski to dig into the snow and make it easier to turn.
+Carving skis are most effective on groomed runs and enable skiers to easily make graceful carving turns.
+However, they are less effective in powder and on off-piste terrain, meaning that with these skis, you are more confined to groomed runs alone.
+However, you’ll find no shortage of groomed runs at Breckenridge Ski Resort if you choose a pair of carving skis.
+From Peak 9’s playground of mellow groomers to steep slopes that are still on-piste at Peak 10, you can’t go wrong with carving skis at Breckenridge.
+Examples of great carving skis include Stöckli Laser WRT Pros, Nordica Spitfire DC 74 Pro FDTs and Völkl Deacon 76’s.

 Powder Skis

-Powder skis are built for exactly what their name implies: powder.
-They are typically the widest skis you will find and are built to keep you afloat even in the deepest of power.
-They are usually a bit softer than an all-mountain ski and are unique in that the ski itself offers a reverse camber with the tip and tail of the ski thinner than the middle.
-Powder skis are specific to deeper snow and are a little wonky on groomed runs and mixed conditions like moguls and spring conditions.
-Some great powder skis are Saloman Rocker 2’s, Armada Bubbas and Faction Royales.
+Powder skis are built for exactly what their name implies: surfing through deep, fluffy powder.
+They are typically the widest skis you will find because they are built to keep you afloat even in the deepest fresh snow.
+They are usually a bit more flexible than an all-mountain ski, and many models are uniquely designed in that the ski itself offers a reverse camber (or rocker), meaning the tip and tail curve up from the underfoot of the ski.
+Powder skis are best suited to deeper snow and are a bit less effective on groomed runs and mixed conditions like moguls and spring conditions.
+Powder skis would still be a great choice for Breckenridge Ski Resort’s many powder stashes that can often be found off of Peak 6, Peak 7, and Peak 10, as well as for making tracks after fresh snowstorms.
+Some top-of-the-line powder skis are Salomon QST Blanks, Rossignol Sender Free 110’s and Atomic Bent Chetler 120’s.

 Freestyle Skis

 These used to be known as “twin tips” and are primarily built lighter, shorter and narrower than typical all-mountain skis.
-Freestyle skis are specifically designed for the park and the pipe.
-These skis always have twin tips and usually a more symmetrical setup than other skis.
+This is to increase their ease of maneuverability as freestyle skis are specifically designed for the park and the pipe.
+These skis always have twin tips and generally a more symmetrical setup than other skis.
 They are designed to make riding switch (backwards) easier.
-Although freestyle skis are specifically designed for the park, they are usually pretty good all-mountain skis, too.
-Some of our favorite freestyle skis are Faction Candides, Line Magnum Opus skis and Armada ARV 96’s.
+Peak 8’s Park Lane Terrain Park offers many features to shred on a new pair of freestyle skis.
+There is no better time to loop the terrain park than this winter, as Breckenridge Ski Resort spent the summer upgrading the 5-Chair, which serves the terrain park area, to a new high-speed lift.
+Two smaller terrain parks can be found on Peak 9 as well.
+Although freestyle skis are specifically designed for the park, they can be decent all-mountain skis, too.
+Some of our favorite freestyle skis are Fischer Nightstick 97’s, Völkl Revolt 104’s and Line Chronic 94’s.

 If you are interested in trying something different than your usual gear or need some top-of-the-line gear while you are visiting, check out Breck Sports.
-This winter you can enjoy up to 20% off your rental equipment.
-Breck Sports will provide FREE delivery of the latest ski and snowboard gear right to your door.
+This winter, Epic Pass holders can enjoy up to 20% off rental equipment.
+Breck Sports will deliver the latest ski and snowboard gear right to your door, with 15% off delivery if booked online.
 Prefer an in-store experience?
 Head over to one of Breck Sports’ eight physical locations.
 With the ability return or exchange gear at any location (including Vail, Beaver Creek, and Keystone) renting your gear with Breck Sports couldn’t be any easier.
-Click here to visit RentSkis.com!
+Treat yourself to trying something new on your skis this winter.
+No matter what terrain you’re going for, staying slopeside guarantees you amazing access to everything the Breckenridge Ski Resort has to offer!
+Check out exclusive offers for the Grand Colorado on Peak 8, and the Grand Lodge on Peak 7 for a truly amazing winter getaway!